 Performance wise we are focused on lifting Group EBIT from 3.6% to 7.0%.
 To achieve this growth in earnings, we have created over 250 detailed initiatives which are being actively worked on across 12 workstreams.
-We are also focused on incorporating an 'owner's mindset', having a high-performance culture and building capability in our people to ensure that these changes are sustainable.
+We are also focused on incorporating an 'owner's mindset', having a highperformance culture and building capability in our people to ensure that these changes are sustainable.

-ideas generated initiatives actively and distilled worked
+ideas generated and distilled initiatives actively worked